 Only hours after the footage aired on the news, Border Patrol agents came to his house and demanded his cell phone, which he handed over immediately.
 Agents then insisted he help them find the undocumented worker that got away, but he refused.
 Soon after, he was arrested.

-Originally, the arresting officer, claimed Mr. Liss’ client was under arrest for failing to cooperate with a police investigation.
+Originally, the arresting officer claimed Mr. Liss’ client was under arrest for failing to cooperate with a police investigation.
 But the office later changed his story, claiming the arrest was related to the defendant’s failure to check in with his case worker after interacting with the Border Patrol -a requirement of the probation program.
-Peter Liss argued the officer changed his story because Guzman did not violate any laws by refusing to turn over the second undocumented worker, explaining “you have no obligation, whether you’re on probation or not, to basically help law enforcement do its job.”
+Peter Liss argued the officer changed his story because Guzman did not violate any laws by refusing to turn over the second undocumented worker, explaining, “you have no obligation, whether you’re on probation or not, to basically help law enforcement do its job.”

 The Deputy District Attorney claimed the defendant should be put back on probation to prevent a public safety issue.
 But both the ACLU and Peter Liss argued that the arrest was retaliation for releasing the video to the press.
 On top of that, phone records showed that he did try to contact his caseworker multiple times, although he admitted that he waited a little longer than he should have to make the calls.

-In the end, the judge sided with Mr. Liss, explaining that not only did the defendant contact his case worker, but that he was required to be presented with a written notice detailing the reasons he was in violation of the program rules and his appellate rights.
+In the end, the judge sided with Mr. Liss, explaining that not only did the defendant contact his case worker, but that he was required to be presented with a written notice detailing how he was in violation of the program rules and his appellate rights.
 The program workers failed to give the defendant these documents and thus violated the law.

 This story was featured on The Press Enterprise.

-Massive Foreclosure Scam
+Man Wrapped Up in Massive Foreclosure Scam